infinitekill/TITAN-Roblox-Hardware-Abstraction-Byfron/README.md

-# **TITAN Spoofer** (Roblox)
+# **TITAN** (Roblox)

 [![Discord](https://img.shields.io/discord/1240608336005828668?label=TITAN%20Softworks&logo=discord&color=5865F2&style=flat)](https://discord.gg/yUWyvT9JyP)

 # OVERVIEW

-[TITAN's](https://titansoftwork.net) Spoofer is designed to protect your Main/Alt accounts from Byfron's account detection system's & Roblox's BanAsync component.
+[TITAN's](https://titansoftwork.net) is designed to protect your Main/Alt accounts from Byfron's account detection system's & Roblox's BanAsync component.
 To use this effectively, a VPN is heavily recomended.

 For a more detailed guide, join the Discord above and read the guides provided.